rodolfodpk/go-crablet/docs/examples.md

 This example demonstrates our exploration of the Dynamic Consistency Boundary (DCB) pattern using go-crablet.
 It shows how we're experimenting with:
 - Project multiple states (decision model) in a single query
 - Enforce business invariants (course exists, not full, student not already subscribed)
-- Use a combined append condition for optimistic concurrency
+- Use a combined append condition for DCB concurrency control (uses transaction IDs, not classic optimistic locking)
 - Use channel-based streaming for Go-idiomatic event processing

 ## Example: Course Subscription Command Handler